Skip to main content.

 Residency Research

-Research training is provided throughout residency.
-However, three months during the PGY-3 year are dedicated to research.
-The research rotation is monitored by the Resident Research Committee, chaired by Bryan Vopat, M.D.
-Residents are encouraged to start thinking about their research during the PGY-2 year and complete all research online training before starting their three month rotation.
-Usually data collection is completed during the three month rotation, while data analysis, preparation of presentations, and completion of manuscripts is done subsequently.
-Research is performed in either the Orthopedic Research and Education Center, directed by Terence McIff, MBA, Ph.D,. or the Harrington Laboratory for Molecular Orthopedics, directed by Jinxi Wang, M.D., Ph.D.
+Research opportunities are provided throughout residency.
+However, during the PGY-3 year, a protected three-month block is dedicated to research.
+The research rotation is administrated by the Resident Research Committee, chaired by Bryan Vopat, M.D.
+Residents are encouraged to start thinking about their research during the PGY-2 year and complete all research online training before starting their official rotation.
+Residents are typically paired with a medical student interested in orthopedic research to help with data collection and manuscript writing.
+This partnership also serves to develop mentorship abilities in our residents.
+Biomechanical or anatomic research is performed in the Orthopedic Research and Education Center, directed by Terence McIff, MBA, Ph.D.
+Basic science research is conducted in the Harrington Laboratory for Molecular Orthopedics, directed by Jinxi Wang, M.D., Ph.D.
 Residents may also participate in clinical research with any one of the clinical faculty.
 Residents are required to publish a minimum of one manuscript in a peer-reviewed journal and are encouraged to present at local, regional, and national meetings.
-The PGY-5 residents present their research each year at our annual Leonard F. Peltier, M.D., Ph.D.
-Lectureship.
-The program includes a nationally known guest lecturer and case presentations by the PGY-3 and PGY-4 residents.
-Faculty, alumni, and community physicians attend the lecture.

 Contact Us